Tastes

 Bourbon — Kentucky, USA

-Reviewed February 10, 2024 (edited February 11, 2024)Nose: Toffee, Honeyed Grains, Oak, Cotton Candy, Hint of Dried Figs, Mild Marzipan.
+Reviewed February 10, 2024 (edited April 23, 2024)Nose: Toffee, Honeyed Grains, Oak, Cotton Candy, Hint of Dried Figs, Mild Marzipan.
 Palate: Red Fruit, Honeyed Grains, Nut Meg, Cinnamon, Burnt Sugar, Vanilla, Sweet Cornbread.
 E.H.
 Taylor continues to be the saving grace of Buffalo Trace's core line.
 It is a complex,interesting, and elegant bourbon that sticks out from the crowd.
-I'd like to think this can be attributed to the wheat in the mash bill.
-It also shares similarities with the Old Rip Van Winkle 10 year, mostly the baking spices and sweet granular notes.
+It shares similarities with the Old Rip Van Winkle 10 year, mostly the baking spices and sweet granular notes.
 If you can buy it at msrp I'd recommend grabbing a bottle, you wont be disappointed, $60- $80 USD is a fair price for this in my opinion.
 Anything more and you're getting ripped off.62.0 USD per BottleTotal Wine & More -

 Nose: Spice, Light-Oak, Small Hints of Over-Ripe Banana, Gentle Citrus Vanilla, Generic Dried Fruits, Malt, Burnt Sugar.
 Palate: Cooking spices, Light Oak Tannins, Brown Sugar, Orange Citrus, Dates, Vanilla, Lingering Syrupy Body.
 A really wonderful dram, good price for this too considering whisky prices in the states at the moment.
 It opens with a balance of warm oak tannins and baking spices then transitions into a decadent array of subtle sweetness.
 The sweetness comes primarily from the Spanish oak, I'm uncertain if its ex sherry because it isn't giving off your typical sherry cask notes.
 Then again it could be a sherry I've never had before.
 Anyway buy the Speyburn 15 its good shit 👍.90.0 USD per BottleUncle Ike's Bottle Shop